Puff Pastry Breakfast Tart with Bacon and Eggs

 How to Make Puff Pastry Breakfast Tart with Bacon and Eggs

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

-Pro-tip: Keeping the puff pastry cold is the key to getting those amazing puffed edges so don’t skip it.
+Pro-tip: Keeping the puff pastry cold is the key to getting those amazing puffed edges, so don’t skip it.

 1. Cook the Bacon and Mushrooms: In a 10-inch skillet over medium heat, cook the chopped bacon until it is mostly cooked but not crisp.
 Place the cooked bacon on paper towels to drain excess grease.
 Remove all but approximately 1 tablespoon of bacon grease from the skillet, lowering the heat to medium-low.
-Add the mushroom and shallots, cooking them until tender for about 5-7 minutes stirring often.
+Add the mushroom and shallots, cooking them until tender for about 5-7 minutes, stirring often.
 Once tender, remove from the heat and stir in the cheese, salt, and pepper then set aside.

 3. Make the Tart: Spread the mushroom, shallot, and cheese mixture over the center of the pastry to within 1 inch of the edge.
 Top with bacon and bake for 10-12 minutes or until the pastry has puffed and is golden brown.
-Remove from the oven and carefully crack the eggs over the tart leaving some space between each egg.
+Remove from the oven and carefully crack the eggs over the tart, leaving some space between each egg.
 Bake until the egg whites are set, about 4-6 minutes (less time for runny yolks and longer for firm).
-Remove from the oven and sprinkle with parsley then cut into six slices.
+Remove from the oven and sprinkle with parsley, then cut into six slices.
 Serve immediately.

 Make-Ahead and Storage

 Make-Ahead: The puff pastry can be made up to 3 days in advance.
 Keep it tightly wrapped in plastic in the refrigerator.
-You can prepare the whole tart (minus the eggs) up to a day in advance.
+You can prepare the whole tart (minus the eggs) a day in advance.
 Store it in the refrigerator covered in plastic wrap.

 How to Store: Nothing beats a fresh puff pastry breakfast tart.
 But you can store leftovers in the refrigerator for up to 3 days in an air-tight container.